 As the second largest city in KSA, Jeddah’s increasing population is expected to affect the real estate market demand positively as it is predicted to increase by 2.5% on annual basis from now till the year 2022.

 Again, the demand in Jeddah, especially in the middle- and low-income segments, was faced with insufficient supply in the recent years.
-This issue is predict to prevail through the upcoming years.
+This issue is predicted to prevail through the upcoming years.

 However, the housing programs offered by the Ministry of Housing are expected to help resolve this imbalance and continue what it has started last year.
 In 2017, as a part of Sakani program, 32,000 products have been provided in the province of Makkah.
-This number is expected to increase as more patches of the housing programs continue to be released.
+This supply is expected to grow as more patches of the housing programs continue to be released.